 By leveraging Scalefusion’s MAM feature, businesses can set app permissions and configurations on both corporate-owned and personal devices.
 The MAM solution supports all major operating systems, including Android, iOS, macOS, and Windows.

-• Play Store / Play for Work apps: IT admins can manage applications from the Google Play Store and Play for Work and deploy them directly onto the managed devices.
+- Play Store & Play for Work apps: Apps from Google Play and Play for Work can be deployed directly on managed Android devices.

-• Apple Business Manager and Android Enterprise sync: IT admins can sync with Apple Business Manager and Android Enterprise for streamlined application management.
+- ABM & Android Enterprise sync: Seamlessly manage apps with Apple Business Manager and Android Enterprise integration.

 Pros